Deborah Williams, LPC, RPT

 My wife, Kara, and I have been married for 29 years and have six children ranging in age from 23 to 7 years old.
 Three are biological and three are adopted from the foster care system, but ALL of them are "our children."
 Having fostered and adopted children of various ages and races, we are very involved in the realities of being a trans-racial family.
 As the husband of a case manager for a post-adoptive services organization, I am reminded daily of the special needs that both adopted children and their adoptive and biological parents have.
 My wife and I are actively involved in a local church and with various community services.

 I am a Licensed Professional Counselor who loves to work with kids (ages 3+), teens, college students, and adults to reach their goals for their emotional, behavioral, and mental health.
-I specialize in working with both kids and adults who have experienced trauma, and I am trained in EMDR (Eye Movement Desensitization and Reprocessing), as well as Trauma-Focused Cognitive Behavioral Therapy.
-I have completed many play therapy trainings to assist in my work with children, with the goal of completing the requirements to become a Registered Play Therapist by Fall 2020.
+I specialize in working with both kids and adults who have experienced trauma.
+I am an EMDR Certified Therapist, as well as trained in Trauma-Focused Cognitive Behavioral Therapy.
+As a Registered Play Therapist, I have also completed many play therapy trainings to assist in my work with children.

 I received my MA in Clinical Mental Health Counseling from Indiana Wesleyan University in 2013, and I provided counseling for clients in both Indiana and Florida before moving to Texas in 2015.
 I have been married to my amazing husband since 2012, and we have two adorable little boys.
 In my free time, I love to travel, read, try new restaurants, and spend time with friends.